- Download our Moving to Turkey Guide (PDF)

 Turkish people are known for their friendliness, but sometimes this extends a bit far when it comes to how men respond to women.
 Although most men are respectful towards women, reports of sexual harassment of foreign women in Turkey are an unfortunate reality, particularly on public transport or on the streets of Istanbul.
-It’s not unusual for Turkish men to perceive Western women as sexually promiscuous and for expat women to be the target of lewd comments.
-Female expats should rather avoid going out alone, especially at night.
+It’s not unusual for Turkish men to perceive Western women as sexually promiscuous and for expat women to be the target of unwanted stares or comments.
+Female expats should avoid going out alone, especially at night.

 ►Learn more about cultural etiquette and norms in Doing Business in Turkey.

 ►Read some Expat Experiences in Turkey to get subjective views of life in the country.

 What do expats say about the local culture in Turkey?

 "During our first year in country, there were times of stress when learning Turkish felt overwhelming, when we just wanted a big cheeseburger or a burrito (both of which we can sometimes find here now!), or when we just missed what was familiar to us.
 Over time, new things began to feel familiar.
 Having relationships with people around us really contributed to helping us get through the difficult days."
 Read more about Emily and Jesse's move to Turkey and their experience of expat life in Bursa.

 "Turkish culture is highly community-orientated.
 There isn’t a lot that is reserved for the individual, whether that is possessions, time or even information.
 It is common to be asked very personal questions as a matter of routine.
 It’s normal to be asked about your weight, your salary, your religion, your political leanings and the cost of your rent all in the same conversation.
 This is just small talk for them!
 This took some getting used to."
 Learn more about Ginny Lou, an American expat, and her experience of life in Turkey.

 Are you an expat living in Turkey?